-Want to help tackle issues in our local communities, from loneliness to litter, air quality to access to quality education?
+Want to help tackle issues in our local communities, from loneliness to litter, air quality to access to education for all?
 Team up with students and staff from across King’s and local charities to co-create lasting solutions to the challenges faced by our neighbouring communities.

 As part of King’s Civic Challenge, you’ll join a team with one of our partner charities.
 Together you’ll take part in training to generate and refine your ideas, before pitching to a panel of judges for the chance to win funding to get your project off the ground.
 King’s Civic Challenge is a chance to develop your skills in communication, project planning, budgeting and evaluation and public speaking.
 You’ll meet people from across the university and our local communities, and most importantly, be part of something that could make a real difference to people’s lives in London.